 Working with Mel Sutton, homeopath, yoga teacher and mindfulness coach we have co-developed walkshops in which participants learn ways to quieten their minds through controlling their breath, practicing simple yoga movements and rhythmic walking.
-Mel also facilitates WomenSpeak and offers yoga to small groups too.
+Mel also offers yoga to small groups too.
 Find out more about these walkshops here or sign up for a future one:

 - Mindfulness through Movement

 - Mindfulness through Movement – the creative breakthrough